barsnes-group/sba/README.md

-# Structured Stochastic Block Allocation
+# Structured Stochastic Batch Allocation

 Julia code for the allocation of a fixed cohort to batches.
 Currently it is not a Module, but rather just a set of files.